Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Transverse K ahler Holonomy

 \begin{corollary} Let $N$ be a smooth projective algebraic variety with $b_1(N)=0$ and integral K\"ahler forms $\gro_j$ and let $M=M_1\star_f\cdots\star_f M_{d+1}$ be a fiber join with its spherical Sasaki subcone $\gt^+_{sph}$ of Sasakian structures on $M$.
 Assume also that the Hodge number $h^{0,2}(N)$ vanishes.
 Then every Sasakian structure in $\gt^+_{sph}$ is $\cals$-stable. \end{corollary}

-\begin{proof} Again since the basic Hodge numbers depend only on the underlying CR structure \cite{GoNoTo12}, we can choose the regular Reeb vector field in $\gt^+_{sph}$.
-Then from the Leray-Hirsch theorem there is an isomorphism of groups (not necessarily of rings)
+\begin{proof} Again since the basic Hodge numbers depend only on the underlying CR structure \cite{GoNoTo12}, we can choose the regular Reeb vector field $\xi$ in $\gt^+_{sph}$.
+In this case the transverse holomorphic structure is isomorphic to the complex structure of the quotient manifold, namely the projectivization $\bbp(\oplus_{j=1}^{d+1}L_j^*)$ which is the total space of a $\bbc\bbp^d$-bundle over $N$ (\cite{BoTo20b}, Section 3.3).
+The cohomology ring of such projective bundles is well known (\cite{BoTu82}, page 270) to be $H^*(\bbp(\oplus_{j=1}^{d+1}L_j^*))=$